RochelleLynn-programmer/SmartLogicSkillAssessment/README.md

 # SmartLogicSkillAssessment
 Skill Assessment completed for SmartLogic Internship Program

+The purpose of this assessment is to take data from files that are formatted in 3 different styles, reformat them, and then sort them in 3 possible ways.

 Chosen language was Python3.

 This script can be ran from the command line.

-In order to do so, when inside of the directory in you CLI, input the following arguments:
+In order to do so, when inside of the directory in your CLI, input the following arguments:

 python assessment.py [list of file names]